lucaslorentz/caddy-docker-proxy/README.md

 # CADDY-DOCKER-PROXY

 ## WIP
-This is on experimental stage.
-I'm doing some tests and deciding the metadata format.
 We don't have any oficial release yet, but you can find the testing image here: https://hub.docker.com/r/lucaslorentz/caddy-docker-proxy/

 ## Introduction